bprinty/vuex-reflect/docs/guide/models/overview.md

 1. This library provides granularity over what endpoints are used during specific types of API actions.
 The [API](/guide/models/api.md) subsection has more details on all available actions.
 2. Properties can define (in a declarative way) rules for mutating and validating data during updates.
 The [Properties](/guide/models/properties.md) subsection has more information on these rules.
-3. Relationships between models where data can be fetched via API can be defined using the `relationships()` static method.
+3. Relationships between models where data can be fetched via API can be defined using the `relations()` static method.
 The [Relationships](/guide/models/relationships.md) subsection has more information on how to configure these data links.

 Now that we've defined our `Author` Model, let's define our `Post` Model.
 The API providing `Post` data has the following endpoints: